-Our purpose is to identify unmet needs related to mental health and addiction and develop recommendations for a cohesive mental health and addiction framework for Aotearoa, New Zealand.
+Our purpose was to identify unmet needs and develop recommendations for a better mental health and addiction system for Aotearoa New Zealand.

 We wanted to set a clear direction for the next five to ten years that Government, the mental health and addiction sectors and the whole community can pick up and make happen.

 Read He Ara Oranga : report of the Government Inquiry into Mental Health and Addiction released on 4 December.

 Other versions of the report's findings are available on our website.

 We have made available some commissioned reports and summaries of the more than 5,200 submissions received, and over 400 meetings attended, by the Inquiry Panel.

 UPDATE (January 2019) – Oranga Tāngata, Oranga Whānau, the analysis of Māori submissions, is now available.